| home | site map |

 EPSRC ogo KT Equal logo manchester university logo edinburgh university logo

-Welcome to the I’DGO consortium:
+Welcome to the legacy website of the I’DGO consortium

 Inclusive Design for Getting Outdoors (I’DGO).
-Last updated 24th April 2012, email: idgo@ed.ac.uk
+Last updated November 2014, email: idgo@ed.ac.uk

 top of page

-copyright © 2004-08 I’DGO
+copyright © 2004-13 I’DGO

 webmaster F Wilkie - Gusmedia Web Design